History

 The great invasion of the Turks and Tatars in 1498, although it did not reach Przeworsk itself, was an impulse to include the monastery in 1506 in the town’s fortification system, to ensure the safety of the monks and the local population.
 The funds for the work were provided by the town and the nearby nobility.
 Due to the necessity to maintain fortifications by the Bernardines, in 1522 Pope Clement VII instituted an indulgence, and allowed the collection of donations for the purchase of cannons and gunpowder.
 King Stefan Batory visited the already fortified monastery in 1577.

 In 1822, the Galician bishops decided to put in a part of the monastery buildings a correction house for diocesan priests.
-The monastery authorities tried to oppose such a solution by asking the emperor Francis I to withdraw his decision, but to no avail.
-Later, the Austrian authorities were even inclined to completely take over the convent, but the monastery eventually remained in the hands of the order, and the correction house was liquidated in 1869.
+The friary authorities tried to oppose such a solution by asking the Emperor Francis I to withdraw his decision, but to no avail.
+Later, the Austrian authorities were even inclined to completely take over the friary, but the monastery eventually remained in the hands of the order, and the correction house was liquidated in 1869.
 At that time, the archival and library collections were largely dispersed.
 Many manuscripts and antique books through antiquarians went to private collections.
-In the late nineteenth century, the situation improved, the first renovations and restorations of the temple began.
+In the late nineteenth century, the situation improved, the first renovations and restorations of the church began.
+Further conservation works were carried out from 1922 and in the 1940s and 1960s.

 Architecture

-The Bernardine monastery was built on a small hill in the eastern part of the town.
+The Bernardine friary was built on a small hill, in the eastern part of the town located in the Mleczka River valley.
+It was located inside the defensive walls that surrounded it on three sides.
 It consisted of a monastery church and three-winged enclosure buildings situated on its southern side, surrounding an irregularly planned, trapezoidal patio, built of bricks arranged in the Flemish bond with the use of zendrówka bricks and stones to create architectural details.

-The monastery church was built as a late Gothic, initially probably an aisleless church, with a nave on a rectangular plan and a presbytery with a three-side ended closure on the eastern side.
-In the corner of the chancel and the nave there was a slender, four-sided tower, in the upper parts on an octagonal plan.
-The west facade of the church was decorated with a Gothic stepped gable filled with narrow, vertical blendes, while the whole building was surrounded by buttresses strengthening the structure, between which pointed windows were placed.
-Inside, only the chancel was originally vaulted, with a cross-rib vault over two rectangular bays, and a six-section vault over the eastern polygon.
+The monastery church was built as a late Gothic building, aisleless or with two aisles and central nave, less than 40 meters long, with a rectangular nave measuring 25 x 14.6 meters and a chancel with a three-sided closure on the eastern side, slightly tilted due to shape of hte hill.
+In the corner of the chancel and nave there was a slender, four-sided tower, with an octagonal plan in the upper parts.
+The western façade of the church was decorated with a Gothic stepped gable filled with narrow, vertical blendes, while the entire building was surrounded by stepped buttresses strengthening the structure, with pointed windows between them (eight in the nave, six in the chancel).
+The entrance from the outside was placed in the middle of the western wall and in the second bay from the north.
+Inside, only the chancel was vaulted, with a cross-rib vault above the two rectangular bays and a six-section vault above the eastern polygon.

 Current state

-The church and the enclosure buildings, despite the early modern Baroqueization, have preserved elements with clear Gothic features: buttresses surrounding the church, pointed blendes, the western gable of the church (regothisated in 1902), vaults in the sacristy, treasury and cloister of the eastern wing and stone portals (in the chancel, from the cloister to the sacristy, from the sacristy to the treasury).
+The church and the enclosure buildings, despite the early modern Baroqueization, have preserved elements with clear Gothic features: walls with crude facades, buttresses surrounding the church, pointed blendes, the western gable of the church (regothisated in 1902), vaults in the sacristy, treasury and cloister of the eastern and western wing and stone portals (in the chancel, from the cloister to the sacristy, from the sacristy to the treasury).
 In addition, an important relic of the Gothic interior are the remains of polychrome from the beginning of the 16th century, discovered in 1961 in the monastery’s cloister.
+In several places of the enclosure walls, bricked-up original window openings are visible.
 The fragments of the paintings preserved on the chancel arch of the church already have Renaissance features.
 Also other elements of the church’s decor and equipment underwent significant transformations in the early modern period, and the original stylistic features were largely lost to the enclosure buildings.

 bibliography: